PTCInc/vuforia-engine/README.md

 ![Vuforia Engine Logo](https://integralplm.com/wp-content/uploads/2021/12/vuforia-engine-logo.png)

 # Vuforia Engine SDK
-This **issue-only repository** can be used for **bug reports and feature requests** from developers using Vuforia Engine.
+This **issue-only repository** can be used for **reporting issues and share feedback** from developers using Vuforia Engine.
 Find a list of all reported issues and feedback via our [issue tracker](https://github.com/PTCInc/vuforia-engine/issues).

 Vuforia Engine provides APIs for all of the essential AR features like tracking images, objects, and environments.
 With these capabilities you can build entirely new AR experiences or enhance existing apps with AR features.